orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 You wrote and tested a function that allows users to add new sheet music to the database.

 - `pieces.put({ ... })` is the most important line here.
 This call takes an object to store and returns a _multihash_, which is the hash of the content added to IPFS.
-- `node.dag.get(hash)` is a function that takes a CID and returns content.
+- `node.dag.get(cid)` is a function that takes a CID and returns content.
+- `IPFS.asCID(hash)` converts the string representation of the CID to an instance of the `CID` class.
 - `"op": "PUT"` is a notable part of the output.
 At the core of OrbitDB databases is the **OPLOG**, where all data are stored as a log of operations, which are then calculated into the appropriate schema for application use.
 The operation is specified here as a `PUT`, and the `key`/`value` pair is your data.

 > **Note:** "dag" in the code refers to the acronym DAG, which stands for Directed Acyclic Graph.
 This is a data structure that is closely related to blockchain.